proycon/LaMachine/CONTRIBUTING.md

 * The software should be maintained and should work on modern linux distributions.
   LaMachine is not intended for legacy or archiving purposes.

+## Why use LaMachine?

+Why should you want to participate in LaMachine to distribute your software?

+* LaMachine comes in many flavours and is not just a containerisation solution (e.g. Docker).
+We use Ansible to offer a good and clear level of abstraction, allowing it to work with multiple technologies (Vagrant, Docker, local installation, global installation).
+  It also removes the need to mess with Dockerfile or Vagrantfile yourself, as this is something LaMachine handles for you.
+* LaMachine already offers a lot of NLP software; this may include software your tool depends on or software people like to use independently in combination with your tool.
+* LaMachine supports multiple modern Linux distributions, offering flexibility rather than forcing a single one.
+* LaMachine aims to provide a Virtual Research Environment
+* From a user perspective, LaMachine is easy to install (one command bootstrap).
+* LaMachine comes with an extensive test framework.
+* LaMachine is extensively documented.
+* LaMachine does not replace or reinvent existing technologies, but builds on them: Linux Distributions, Ansible, Vagrant, Docker, pip, virtualenv
+    * This means LaMachine remains an optional solution to make things easier, but build on established installation methods that remain usable outside LaMachine.

 ## How to contribute?

 Contributors are expected to be familiar with git and github: